Tessil/hat-trie/README.md

 | [google::dense_hash_map](https://github.com/sparsehash/sparsehash) | Hash table | 1683.07 | 483.95 | 137.09 |
 | [spp::sparse_hash_map](https://github.com/greg7mdp/sparsepp) | Sparse hash table | 918.70 | 772.03 | 176.64 |
 | [std::unordered_map](http://en.cppreference.com/w/cpp/container/unordered_map) | Hash table | 1246.65 | 594.85 | 173.54 |

+2. As the hash function can't be passed in parameter, the code of the library itself is modified to use CityHash64.

 ### Installation
 To use the hat-trie library, just add the [src/](src/) directory to your include path.
 It's a **header-only** library.